Les Enfants des néons: Production

 The film was directed by Brahim Tsaki, an Algerian-born filmmaker who worked between France and Algeria.
 Online records and festival listings indicate it was shot in suburban housing estates and released around 1990–1991.
 It was screened at specialized events and presented at author-focused festivals such as Algiers and Cairo.

 Themes

 The film explores North African youth in the suburbs, economic marginality (metal scavenging), the difficulties of social integration, friendship and solidarity, disability (a mute character), and interpersonal and romantic tensions.
 These recurring themes are frequently noted in the film’s critical and descriptive entries.

 Reception and festivals

 Several sources (the actress’s website, MUBI, Unifrance) report festival screenings — the “Perspectives” selection at Cannes is mentioned in biographical records, along with presentations at the Cairo Festival and Algerian author film festivals.
 Critical notes (MUBI, SensCritique) praise the film’s poetic and social treatment of its subject.

 Distribution and archives

-The film appears in multiple databases (IMDb, MUBI, Africultures, Unifrance).
-Some excerpts, posters, or documents related to the film are available on archival sites, but full copies are not generally accessible via public streaming.
+The film is listed in several databases (MUBI, Africultures, Unifrance).
+Excerpts, posters, and related documents are available on these platforms.